Toronto FC believes they can go one step further than last year’s squad

-The 2017 version of Toronto FC may not have blasted its way into the Major League Soccer championship game like last year's did, but the principals say this one has more weapons.
+The 2017 version of Toronto FC may not have blasted its way into the Major League Soccer championship game like last year's team did, but the principals say this one has more weapons.

 "This team has more ways to win games," TFC head coach Greg Vanney said after the Reds ground out a 1-0 series aggregate win over the Columbus Crew for the Eastern Conference title.
 "We've won games this year that we dominated; we have a lot of possession; we beat teams that want to come try to press us; we beat teams when it's a tight game through set pieces.
 We've beaten teams where we need to sit back and play on the counter.